Facebook held a mobile-focused event for the press at its campus Wednesday to announce a number of new features for

 Single Sign On is supported in Wednesday’s update of the iPhone app, though other Facebook-enabled apps will require their own updates in order to take advantage of the time-saving feature.

-During a Q&A session at the end of Facebook’s event, someone asked founder and CEO Mark Zuckerberg why his company has yet to release an official iPad app, leaving the space to third-party apps like Friendly and Social.
+During a Q&A session at the end of Facebook’s event, someone asked founder and CEO Mark Zuckerberg why his company has yet to release an official iPad app, leaving the space to third-party apps like

 “iPad isn’t mobile,” Zuckerberg quipped, moving on to the next question before the inquisitive reporter could process the seemingly backwards statement.
 A few moments later he clarified, stating that the “iPad is not mobile like a smartphone,” positioning it as more of a personal computer that most people do not always carry with them.
 Wednesday’s event was “focused on mobile,” Zucerkberg continued, offering no closure on when Facebook would release an iPad, if the company was even working on one.